a-gdn/7wonders/README.md

 ## Features

 - **Complete Game Logic:** Implements the official 7 Wonders rules for 3-7 players, including simultaneous turns, resource management, wonder construction, military conflicts, and scoring.
+- **Expansions:** Includes support for the "Cities" and "Edifice" expansions.
 - **Reinforcement Learning Ready:** Provides a `GameEnv` class compatible with RL training libraries.
 - **PPO Training Scripts:** Includes scripts for training agents using self-play and against random opponents.
 - **Model Evaluation:** A script to evaluate and compare the performance of different trained models.